 - It improved my workday.
 Having a filling lunch made me way more energized and productive all day.

-- Relying less on takeout and snacks was not only healthier, it was more budget-friendly.
+- Relying less on takeout and snacks was not only healthier, but more budget-friendly.

 In fact, after this first week, I continued to do major meal preps like this time and time again.
 After a few months, I’ve learned a few lessons to pass along to other potential meal preppers.
 (Consider these meal planning tips from the pros, too.)

 As I quickly learned, the prepping process is long, especially if you’re making more than one option.
 After that first time-consuming week, I had my boyfriend help me, which cut the time in half.
 Also, having him to keep me accountable and actually bring these meals every day—even when takeout sounded more appealing—was a lifesaver.
 So this is a smart project for friends and co-workers too!
 (And if you’re really craving your favorite Chinese takeout, you can prep some of these great copycat recipes.)

 Yes, meal prepping is supposed to be a healthy eating solution, but it should still be delicious.
 That means making a meal you will enjoy.
 In the past when I meal-prepped, I focused too much on what I thought was healthy and not what I actually wanted to eat.
 For example, that time I made a handful of salads: I’m not a huge fan of salad, but I thought that by having them prepped and ready, I’d sort of force myself to be healthier.
 Well, the plan backfired.
 That week, I ordered carryout because the pre-made salads didn’t fill me up or didn’t seem appealing day after day.
 To stick to it, you have to make food you will eat.
 (Plus, there are plenty of healthy non-salad options out there.)

 Even if you love a warming bowl of chili, chances are you’ll get bored of eating it time and time again.
 If you make more than one recipe while you’re prepping, you can change it up so you aren’t stuck with the same menu.